-MoapaPk recommended this route to me the first time I climbed Red Cap; of the three routes I have climbed on the peak, it is the easiest to follow, has the least exposure, and has the easiest scrambling.
+MoapaPk recommended this route to me the first time I climbed Red Cap; of the four routes I have climbed on the peak, it is the easiest to follow, has the least exposure, and has the easiest scrambling.

 From Charleston Boulevard (Route 159) west of I-215 and Summerlin, turn onto the Scenic Drive in RRCNCA.
 Just before Mile 3, you reach the signed Sandstone Quarry area (it is the third developed pullout along the road); turn off and park here.